Skip to the content.

 ServiceNow – Update Change Request and Change Task

-Use this step to update a ServiceNow change request in DevOps Velocity.
+Use this step to update a ServiceNow change request in IBM DevOps Velocity.

 ServiceNow – Wait Change Request